Brand Name: Aubagio

 Effect of Aubagio on Warfarin

 Coadministration of Aubagio with warfarin requires close monitoring of the international normalized ratio (INR) because Aubagio may decrease peak INR by approximately 25%.

 Aubagio may increase the systemic exposures of ethinylestradiol and levonorgestrel.
 Consideration should be given to the type or dose of contraceptives used in combination with Aubagio.

 Effect of Aubagio on CYP1A2 Substrates

 Teriflunomide may be a weak inducer of CYP1A2 in vivo.
-In patients taking Aubagio, exposure of drugs metabolized by CYP1A2 (e.g., alosetron, duloxetine, theophylline, tizanidine) may be reduced.
+In patients taking Aubagio, exposure to drugs metabolized by CYP1A2 (e.g., alosetron, duloxetine, theophylline, tizanidine) may be reduced.
 Monitor these patients and adjust the dose of the concomitant drug(s) metabolized by CYP1A2 as required.

 Effect of Aubagio on Organic Anion Transporter 3 (OAT3) Substrates

 Teriflunomide inhibits the activity of OAT3 in vivo.
 In patients taking Aubagio, exposure to drugs that are OAT3 substrates (e.g., cefaclor, cimetidine, ciprofloxacin, penicillin G, ketoprofen, furosemide, methotrexate, zidovudine) may be increased.
 Monitor these patients and adjust the dose of the concomitant drug(s) which are OAT3 substrates as required.

 Effect of Aubagio on BCRP And Organic Anion Transporting Polypeptide B1 And B3 (OATP1B1/1B3) Substrates